Vince-Colson-TM/css_variables_exercise/README.md

 - Replace all hardcoded values in the CSS with `var(--your-variable-name)`.

 ✅ **What to do?**
-- Replace at least **colors, font sizes, and border radii** with variables.
+- Replace at least **colors, font sizes, and border radius** with variables.
 - Ensure all elements still look the same after refactoring.

 ---